The Best College in Every State (2026)

 What’s Covered:

-Deciding where to go to college is not an easy decision.
+Deciding where to go to college is a difficult choice.
 You need to consider factors like size, academic offerings, prestige, and location.
 We’re here to make your life a little easier.
-Below, we’ve created a list of the best college in each state to help you sort through your options.
+Below is a list of the best college in each state to help you sort through your options.
 Acceptance and SAT/ACT scores will help you figure out how competitive each school is, and the undergraduate enrollment will help you determine if the school is too big, too small, or just right.

 If you don’t see a particular college on this list, you can check out our 50 state-specific posts with the top colleges in every state.
 Remember, choosing a college is a personal and difficult decision—there isn’t a right or wrong choice.